-- 9. There shall be Standing Committees on the following: Graduate School Policy, Undergraduate Policy, First Two Years, General Education, Undergraduate Courses, Academic Regulations, Student Aid, Student Environment, Discipline, Examinations, Admissions, First-Year Records, Second-Year Records, Third-Year Records, Fourth-Year Records, Nominations, and Library. - 10.
-The Committee on Graduate School Policy shall consist of the Dean of the Graduate School as Chairman, the Director of Admissions as Secretary, and the Chairman of the Faculty, ex-officio, together with one elected member from each of the Departments authorized to recommend candidates for an advanced degree.
+- 9. There shall be Standing Committees on the following: Graduate School Policy, Undergraduate Policy, First Two Years, General Education, Undergraduate Courses, Academic Regulations, Student Aid, Student Environment, Discipline, Examinations, Admissions, First-Year Records, Second-Year Records, Third-Year Records, Fourth-Year Records, Nominations, and Library.
+In addition, the Staff Section of the Staff-Administration Committee shall be a Standing Committee. - 10.
+The Committee on Graduate School Policy shall consist of the Dean of the Graduate School as Chairman, the Secretary of the Graduate School, the Director of Admissions, and the Chairman of the Faculty, ex-officio, together with one elected member from each of the Departments authorized to recommend candidates for an advanced degree.